Chapter 30: Jesus' Headship in Large Family Gatherings

 What does “Church” look like when multitudes are part of a single church in a city?
 The evidence is strong from the chronicles of the early Church by Dr. Luke, as well as the letters from Paul to the Corinthians and others, and the excavations of Antioch and other early cities where Jesus manifested Himself (John 14:12-31, 14:19) in His Church.
 I’ll give you a partial picture based on this evidence.

-The church consisted of Believers often living very near each other (though not “communal” — Acts 5:1,4 — their land and possessions still belonged to them, and they gave as they did because of their relationship with God).
+The church consisted of Believers often living very near each other (though not “communal” — Acts 5:1,4 — their land and possessions still belonged to them, and they gave as they did because of their relationship with God and their love of others).
 They were totally involved in each other’s lives (in response to the simple teaching and Spirit of Christ in them), daily, from house to house, and in the gathering together of the entire church in the city on a frequent basis.
 Christians circled around a number of different homes on a daily basis.
 The entire church was together frequently from all parts of the city.
 Also, continual public teaching often went on in a neutral place like a rented hall.

 A number of different homes became recognized as “the place to be,” the evening’s starting place, the “default” place to begin searching for the adoration of God by gathered saints, or the “equipping for works of service,” or the “sending out” place on any given night.
 Those who were found there might have all ended up going two by two into the urban jungle to “sustain the weary.”
 Or they might have wrestled in prayer all night together.
 They might often find themselves together with an unbeliever who someone had brought over, and spend the evening introducing him or her to our Jesus.
 If the entire church was not gathering as a whole that day or evening, there was always going to be some action, depending on where you lived.
 At Acquila and Priscilla’s house.
 And Philemon’s.
 Paul’s rented house in Rome.
 Maybe the homes of Aristobulus and Chloe.
 The home of Nymphas was an “eye of the storm” of God’s Whirlwind of Power in that city.
 Peter knew just where to go to find a bunch of Christians, even at a late hour!
 They gathered continually “from house to house,” and even seemed to purposely live in clusters in a city such as Antioch (population circa 500,000).